offthedial/site/wl/rules.md

 # Weakest Link Rules

-## Info
-<u>Weakest Link</u> is a unique, Off the Dial exclusive, free agent **and** team tournament for Splatoon 2!
-Sign up as a 3-player team or a lone free agent, and we will pair each team to each link.
-This tournament provides the opportunity for free agents to get coaching experience in a team setting, and for teams to test their communication and teaching skills.

-All you need to do is sign up!
-The world is waiting…

 ## Registration
 There are 2 ways to register, either as an FA (free agent), or a 3-player team.
 To register, simply enter `$signup` in `#bot-commands`!
 The bot will guide you through the complete process.
 If you have any questions or issues with the bot, feel free to ask in `#helpdesk` or `#user-support` on the [LeptoServer](https://discord.gg/faUNrfP).